markschaake/blog/_posts/2016-02-28-service-function.md

 What are the rewards for writing services as __Service Functions__?

 As written above, the only real difference between the service defined as a trait with abstract methods and the service defined as a function is that the service's interface is expressed by an ADT in the latter.
-Having the ADT separate from the service introduces flexibility (you can use the same ADT in other places - e.g. as messages to actors).
+Having the ADT separate from the service introduces flexibility (you can use the same ADT in other places - e.g. as messages to actors or as JSON serializable objects for REST or WebSocket transport).

 ADTs in place of method signatures help to orient design around the domain models (think [domain driven design][ddd]).